ArtooTrills/Bounty-Trumps-Revenge/README.md

 > JD: "Thanks!
 I found my initial notes before they kicked me out the first time.
 It's not great but its the only thing I have.

-> JD: "Download the dataset from this link : .....
-Build a simple model that accepts categorical and numeric values in the vector and gives you a result."
+> JD: "Download the dataset from the internet for Twitter.
+Build a simple model that accepts at least one categorical and one numerical values in the vector and gives you a result."

 > You: "What kind of a result?
 What kind of a model?"

-> JD: "Anything - you decide.
+> JD: "Random Forest, Bayes classifier.
+Anything - you decide.
 We have two hours!
 I believe in you"

 > You: "Ok - I will make something up!"